Christmas Chocolate Chip Cookies

 How to Make Christmas Chocolate Chip Cookies

-It’s easy to make these chocolate chip Christmas cookies!
+It’s easy to make these chewy chocolate chip Christmas cookies!

-- Cream Butter and Sugar — Begin by creaming together vegan butter, peanut butter, granulated sugar, and brown sugar.
-Use a mixer on medium speed to get it nice and fluffy.
+1. Cream Butter and Sugar — Cream together vegan butter, peanut butter, granulated sugar, and brown sugar.

-- Chocolate Chips + Sprinkles — Add chocolate chips and Christmas sprinkles and stir until combined.
+4. Chocolate Chips + Sprinkles — Add chocolate chips and sprinkles and stir until combined.

-- Drop + Bake — Use a cookie scooper to drop rounded spoonfuls of cookie dough about 2 inches apart on a cookie sheet.
-Bake for 8 – 10 minutes, until cookies are done, but still soft in the center.
+5. Drop + Bake — Drop rounded spoonfuls of cookie dough about 2 inches apart on a cookie sheet and bake.

 Storage Tips